 There are numerous audiovisual resources available online that are useful for students.
 Some are available only to students in Higher Education.
 Others are publicly available.
-Just a sample are listed below.
-These resources have been licensed for educational use and are of high quality, so you can guarantee that they will be suitable for your research.
+We've listed just a sample below.
+Most have been licensed for educational use, so they will be suitable for academic research.

 Resources for Higher Education students only (may require log-in)